ss-shrishi2000/Competitive-Programming/README.md

 # Problem-Solving
-The given repository contains solutions to the problems attempted by me.
+The given repository contains my solutions to the problems attempted on various competitive coding platforms.